JacoobUndertale/Jacoob_Projects/README.md

 <img src="Devil Qest trailer.png" width="400"/>

  - [Devil Quest trailer](https://scratch.mit.edu/projects/356896913/)-Just a little trailer for the game DEVIL QUEST!!!!!
+Note: this is not just a trailer for chapter 1, it is a trailer for the whole game.

  © Jacoob 2020